Fair-Tech/FairTech-AIO-Switch/README.md

 For Hacking your Switch for the first time, follow the guide on my website [`here`](http://www.guides.fairtech.us)

 For Updating your already hacked Switch:
 * Copy the contents of the `1.
-PC Files` folder to somewhere on your computer, or if you already have TegraRcmGUI, just copy the contents of the payload folder inside the '1.
-PC Files' to where you store your Payloads
+PC Files` folder to somewhere on your computer, or if you already have TegraRcmGUI, just copy the contents of the payload folder inside the `1.
+PC Files` to where you store your Payloads
 * Copy the contents of the `3.
 Post-Install SD Files` folder to the root of your SD Card and replace the files

 ## Included PC Files: